benjaminleclair/prototype/docs/IMPLEMENTATION.md

 In [divide.py](../nologic/examples/divide.py), we have defined an odd_divide and an even_divide function to cover both state possibilities.
-There are no conditional statements allowed, except the one in `state_selector` which matches the states with the pre-condition defined in each function.
+There are no conditional statements allowed, except the one in `state_selector` which matches the states with the precondition defined in each function.

 ### Permutations Example